A Simple Step-by-Step Guide to Investing

 The type of account you have determines how soon you can touch your money penalty-free.
 And how you pay taxes on your investment gains.

-But you can’t touch this money penalty-free until you turn 59 ½ years old.
+You might decide to invest in a tax-advantaged retirement account first because of the tax benefits of 401 (k) and Roth IRA accounts.
+But you can’t touch this money penalty-free until you turn 59 ½.
 If you’re 20 years old, that’s four decades before you can reap your investment returns.

 However, investing is more volatile than keeping your money in a bank account.
 So, you should only consider keeping money in your investment account that you don’t plan on needing for at least three to five years.